jaredwray/cacheable/README.md

 ttl = 5;

 // Sets in all caches.
-multiCache.set('foo2', 'bar2', {ttl: ttl}, function(err) {
+// The "ttl" option can also be a function (see example below) multiCache.set('foo2', 'bar2', {ttl: ttl}, function(err) {
     if (err) { throw err; }